 Find

-This pre-built action, found under @Generic Element, instructs Avo Assure to check whether the given string is present in the actual string and identify its position and the result is stored in a dynamic variable.
+This is a pre-built Action located under the @Generic Element.
+The functionality of this Action in Avo Assure is to check whether the given text exists within the actual string and identify its position.
+The result is stored in a dynamic variable.

 Syntax